 Being rejected means that some things on your return don't match what the IRS has in their database.
 Here's how you can fix it.

-Check for an email from email@example.com.
+Look for an ACTION NEEDED! email from email@example.com.
 It will give you a brief explanation of your reject and how to update it.
-If you didn't get an email, open your return to get the rejection reason.

 Sign in to your account and select the Fix my return button.
 Follow any “fix it” instructions to update the information causing the rejection.